 Bovine Leukemia Virus (BLV)

 Once infected with BLV virus, cattle are lifetime carriers and shedders of the virus.
-Virus is spread through animal to animal contact via blood, milk/colostrum and in-utero from dam to offspring.
+The virus is spread through animal to animal contact via blood, milk/colostrum, and in-utero from dam to offspring.
 Also, an important means of transmission is though blood contamination of needles and surgical instruments as well as rectal sleeves used in multiple cows.

-The BLV ELISA test is used to detect the presence of Anti-BLV antibodies in serum.
+The BLV ELISA test is used to detect the presence of BLV antibodies in serum.
 A positive result indicates exposure to the virus.
-All positive animals will not necessarily develop tumors and may not be chronic carriers.
+Not all positive animals will necessarily develop tumors and may not be chronic carriers.
 Test results should be discussed with a veterinarian before any decision is made to sell or retain individuals or groups of cows based on test-positive status.
 There are numerous components of a BLV control program and veterinary consultation is recommended before any BLV control program is initiated.

-To learn more about delivering samples to the lab, visit the Laboratory page.
+To learn more about delivering samples to the lab, visit the Samples page.

 Questions may also be submitted through our online contact form.